-I have been informed of an allegation of plagiarism by my programme, what should I do?
+I have been informed of an allegation of Academic Misconduct/Plagiarism, by my programme, what should I do?

 Firstly don’t panic, this happens a lot in the University and it sounds serious (which in a way it is) but it is supposed to be a learning experience for the student.

 For a simple leaflet explaining the procedure click here.

 For a flowchart of the stages with possible outcomes click here.

 For a simple leaflet on what could potentially lead to plagiarism and how to avoid it click here.

 At any Academic Misconduct meeting you need to be open and honest, tell them exactly what happened, if you didn’t reference properly or over used a particular source or copied from the internet, then say so, admit you were wrong but have learnt from your mistakes and will attempt to improve your style of writing in the future.
 Always request further support and a tutorial with the marking tutor if you are given the opportunity to resit